Notification

 5. Energy: Crude oil, natural gas, Brent crude, thermal coal, alternate energy.

-How the Commodity Market Works
+How the Commodity Trading Market Works?

 Apart from knowing what is commodity market, it is important to know that the commodity market is mainly dependent on the rule of demand and supply.
 Here are the four stages that encompass the working of the commodity market: